websurfin/websurfin.github.io/_pages/about.md

 ## Education

 ### Undergraduate
-I graduated from [Cal Poly, San Luis Obispo](https://www.calpoly.edu/), in 2018 with a degree in computer science as well as a [rigorous, cross-disciplinary minor in data science](https://statistics.calpoly.edu/data-science-minor).
-During my time there I dabbled in a lot of things:
+I graduated from [Cal Poly, San Luis Obispo](https://www.calpoly.edu/), in 2018 with my Bachelor's in Computer Science as well as a [rigorous, cross-disciplinary minor in data science](https://statistics.calpoly.edu/data-science-minor).
+During my time there I did a lot to keep myself busy:
-* Did an internship in signal processing at the [Aerospace Corporation](https://aerospace.org/), a research organization which closely collaborates with the Air Force
+* Worked as a research intern on a team which focused on signal processing at the [Aerospace Corporation](https://aerospace.org/), a research organization which closely collaborates with the Air Force.
     * Interns got to see the launch pad for a [Delta IV Heavy rocket](https://en.wikipedia.org/wiki/Delta_IV_Heavy) in the summer that I worked there just a couple weeks before the rocket was set to take off!
+    * My work ended in a term-length project in which I conducted a proof-of-concept for a physically-based preprocessing technique, where I showed the tradeoff between accuracy and time saved if we were to implement the technique.
-* Rose through the ranks to become president of the data science club at Cal Poly
+* Served as treasurer, then president of the Data Science Club at Cal Poly, organizing recruting events and giving talks about machine learning concepts.
-* Learned how to surf
+* Taught myself how to surf.
-* Interned for a bit under a year (part time during terms with classes, full time during summer) at a local Amazon location on the Amazon prime team
+* Worked as a junior developer on the Amazon Prime team for a bit under a year (part time during terms with classes, full time during summer)
-    * Worked on backend code to ensure customers could receive their prime benefits
+    * Worked on backend code to ensure customers could receive their prime benefits.
+    * Rewrote and owned the code deployment and rollback pipeline which enabled our team to be able to react more quickly to issues in production.
-* Worked as a peer data science assistant at the campus library
+* Worked as a peer data science assistant at the campus library.
-* Briefly worked on a rather unorganized research project
+* Completed my senior project over two terms in collaboration with a local AI company, [Unanimous AI](https://unanimous.ai/).
+* Completed my data science minor capstone project over two terms in collaboration with [FICO](https://fico.com/).

 <br />
 <center>